It’s unique. It’s quirky!

 Assisted by a team of avid sailors, comprising two doctors, one engineer, and boat builders (father & son) from Multi Marine Australia, the project began to take shape.

-The team shaped and fibre-glassed two floats which were added to an 18ft paddling canoe.
+The team shaped & fibre-glassed two floats (amas) which were added to an 18ft paddling canoe along with side & front decks.

-The craft became a ‘tri-canoe’ – a stable sailing billboard to promote the institute’s message U-CAN-TRI.
+The paddling canoe morped into a ‘tri-sailing-canoe’ – a stable sailing billboard to promote the institute’s message U-CAN-TRI.
 Can you spot the multiple metaphors?

 The craft embodies our message to patients…